 Cold oppressive rain poured from the dark cerulean skies, over Karakura Town, as if the heavens had decided to wash away the filth from the landscape- the filth of pollution, the filth of sin, the filth of rot.

 Two months.
 It had taken her two months to finally realize that she no longer walked among the living.
-She was segregated from human contact, isolated from the warmth of her family, and the acknowledgment of her existence so cruelly taken away from her.
-She had believed in a life after death, that there was something beyond this state of limbo she had found herself placed in, some kind of heaven she was suppose to be pass on to...
+She was segregated from human contact, isolated from the warmth of her family, and the acknowledgment of her existence that was so cruelly taken away from her.
+She had believed in a life after death, that there was something beyond this state of limbo she had found herself placed in, some kind of heaven she was supposed to be passed on to...

 But with each day that passed, her belief had slowly shattered like glass breaking upon falling to the hard ground that was called earth.

 Was there even a heaven to begin with?
 Or... was this her own personal Hell?
-Was this her punishment for the sins she had unknowingly committed?
-Was her existence something to be mourned for, to pity and then eventually being forgotten?
+Was this her punishment for sins she had unknowingly committed?
+Was her existence something to be mourned, to pity and then eventually forgotten?
 Was she to be ignored, walking the realm of the living and suffering in painful despair for the rest of eternity?
 If that was the case, then what was the point of existing in the first place?

-A gurgling gorwl startled her from her train of despairing thoughts.
+A gurgling growl startled her from her train of despairing thoughts.
 Ayumi recognized that growl, that dreadful sound of hunger.
-It was her only warning she had to go run and hide.
-To run, and run and run even more until the growls of hunger from her otherworldly pursuer became faint or outright disappeared.
+It was her only warning that she had to go run and hide.
+To run, and run, and run even more until the growls of hunger coming from her otherworldly pursuer became faint or outright disappeared.